rll307/BrPoliCorpus/README.md

 ## Data

-For the current time, the following datasets are available
+For the current time, the following datasets are available:

 - Inaugural Speeches: A set of Brazilian President's Inaugural Speeches.
   - Updated until 01/01/2023